-Overall the two are similar in terms of calories per gram.
-However, our Bone Broth Protein powder contains more protein per recommended serving (20 grams in BB Protein vs.13 grams in Bone Broth Collagen and 9 grams in Multi Collagen Protein).
+Overall, the two are similar in terms of calories per gram.
+However, our Bone Broth Protein powder contains more protein per recommended serving (20 grams in BB Protein vs. 13 grams in Bone Broth Collagen and 9 grams in Multi Collagen Protein).

-Which One Should I Take?
+Which One Should You Take?